ga-wdi-boston/ruby-object-model/README.md

 *D-R-Y*, not to mention it allows us to be lazy developers (the good kind of lazy).

+## What should I use?

+Inheritance creates a *subclass* - a class that has access to all of the methods of it's parent class.
+You should use it if your class is a *type* of it's parent class, like Ford is a type of car.
+A Ford is a more specialized, less abstract version of the Car class.

+Mixins are used when a *behavior* is shared between various classes.
+People and computers both share the sleep behavior in the example above.
+People and computers are very different - it wouldn't make sense for them to inherit from the `Sleeper` class, so we use a module to share the behavior.

 ## Lab: Model Shapes Using Classes

 In a [previous